🗺️ Technical Analysis Map

 What is Technical Analysis?

-Technical Analysis aims to forecast the future price movement of all financial-traded assets.
-This forecast is based on historic price movement and focuses on two aspects: (i) current price and (ii) past price behavior.
-Actually, technical analysis can not forecast the future but it can help investors draw a probability table consisting of probable future price scenarios.
-More specifically technical analysis may:
+Technical Analysis aims to forecast the future price movements of all publicly traded financial assets.
+This forecasting is based on historical price movements and focuses on two key aspects: (i) the current price and (ii) past price behavior.
+While technical analysis cannot predict the future with certainty, it can help investors build a probability framework outlining potential future price scenarios.
+More specifically, technical analysis may:

-(1) Help investors to optimize their investing decisions by buying oversold assets and by selling overbought assets
+(1) Help investors optimize their investment decisions by buying oversold assets and selling overbought ones

 Technical Analysis Basics

-The technical analysis, based on the Dow Theory, consist of two basic assumptions:
+Technical analysis, based on Dow Theory, consists of two fundamental assumptions:

 Technical Analysis Map